prathu1624/Customer-Conversion-prediction/README.md

 # Customer-Conversion-prediction
-Our objective revolves around predicting the likelihood of a client subscribing to an insurance scheme.
+Our goal is to forecast the chances of a client joining an insurance program.
-To construct and fine-tune our machine learning models, we embarked on a journey through the annals of historical data from the insurance company.
-Our meticulous process began with data cleaning, addressing imbalances, and employing exploratory data analysis to unveil trends and decipher the impact of unknown values.
-Subsequently, we executed encoding strategies, opting for either 'Label' or 'One-hot' based on the data's intricacies.
+We went on a voyage through the annals of historical data from the insurance firm to build and fine-tune our machine-learning models.
+Our thorough process started with data cleaning, resolving imbalances, and using exploratory data analysis to uncover trends and determine the significance of unknown variables.
+Following that, we implemented encoding techniques, selecting either 'Label' or 'One-hot' based on the data's complexities.
-Dividing our dataset into training and testing subsets, we focused on balancing and scaling the training data to enhance model efficacy.
-The subsequent integration of the data into machine learning models—such as Logistic Regression, KNeighbours Classifier, and Decision Tree Classifier—marked a pivotal phase in our project.
+We focused on balancing and scaling the training data by dividing our dataset into training and testing subsets.
+The subsequent incorporation of the data into machine learning models such as Logistic Regression, KNeighbours Classifier, and Decision Tree Classifier constitutes an important turning point in our study.
-For evaluation, we adopted the "AUROC" metric, providing a comprehensive assessment of our models' performance.
-To further refine our predictions, we implemented ensembling techniques, leveraging models like XGBOOST.
+We used the "AUROC" metric to assess the performance of our models.
+To improve our forecasts, we used ensembling techniques and models like XGBOOST.
-In essence, our final project encapsulates a holistic approach to data science, encompassing data preprocessing, model training, evaluation, and advanced techniques like ensembling to enhance predictive accuracy.
+In essence, our final project represents a comprehensive approach to data science, comprising data preprocessing, model training, evaluation, and advanced techniques like ensembling to improve predicted accuracy.